isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

     b.
 Second, SLA will also be transforming the former campus of Loyang Primary School, through adaptive reuse.

         i.
-The first plot – a two-storey building, will be repurposed as a childcare centre.
+The first plot – a four-storey building, will be repurposed as a childcare centre.

         ii.
 SLA is working with potential tenants to introduce community elements to the adjacent plot – with the aim of creating a synergistic community of complementary users within the same site.